DA0-DA0/dao-contracts/packages/dao-hooks/README.md

 This package provides an interface for managing and dispatching proposal, staking, and voting related hooks.

+### NFT Stake Hooks
+Staking hooks are fired when NFTs are staked or unstaked in a DAO.

 ### Proposal Hooks
 There are two types of proposal hooks:
 - **New Proposal Hook:** fired when a new proposal is created.